UoB-COMSM0110/2024-group-3/README.md

 Our communication has overall been stellar.
 We made a group chat using WhatsApp during the first week of this term, and it has proven invaluable for organising our time and sharing ideas.
 Being able to share media with one another, discuss feedback and identify goals via a platform that allows virtually instantaneous communication has been invaluable.
 However, face-to-face meetings were also integral.
 Our lab sessions on Monday were very helpful for this, partially in how they facilitated discussion with other groups, but also in the opportunity they gave to plan approximately 1-2 other face-to-face meetings each week.
 In these meetings we tended to adopt a scrum/stand-up style approach, with Alex often taking the role of the scrum leader.
 We discussed as a group how our personal areas of code were progressing, and if there were any features we wanted to suggest exploring.
 Depending on our respective schedules we'd then try to work on our respective parts of the code together in the labs.
 This was helpful because it meant we could show one another the areas of challenging/interesting code in person, as it can be somewhat tricky to discuss coding issues without being able to see the code in question.
 On a few occasions we took advantage of Teams' video call feature to meet face-to-face virtually if a team member was unable to make it to the labs that day.

 An initial snag we did encounter in our project was the transition from using IntelliJ and Java rather than the Processing IDE.
 In the beginning we thought that IntelliJ's increased functionality, specifically in areas such as code quality and testing, would prove it to be advantageous over Processing.
 However, after discussion with other groups and our module leads our group concluded that Processing would better serve the game's development.
 Fortunately, we weren't too far along in our code's lifespan when we made this decision, so the actual amount of code we had to translate from one environment to another wasn't too arduous.
+The aesthetic and user interface for our game was created through a combination of Photoshop and Processing, a task which Ziyuan headed up and executed wonderfully.

 As a whole, we found using GitHub to be relatively straightforward.
 Our team encountered some instances of merge conflicts that we had to solve, but an early decision to split our repository into two branches - Main and Develop - allowed us to stagger the rate at which code was pushed to our Main branch.
 Uncompleted/potentially buggy features would be limited to the Develop branch, ensuring that the Main branch stayed free of broken or uncompleted code.
 GitHub did provide us with an integral part of our development process, namely the Kanban Board.
 We found our Kanban Board to be incredibly helpful because it functioned as simultaneously an accessible to-do list, planning tool, and way to dispense the workload.
 Chris fulfilled the role of project manager in this department, adding tasks to the Kanban Board and assigning them to members of the team as needed.